-The Draft EIR will be circulated for review by public agencies and interested members of the public for a minimum 45-day period.
-Following the review period, the District will prepare responses to all comments received during the review period.
-Following the end of the review period, a Final EIR will be prepared, and will be comprised of the Draft EIR and any changes made in response to comments received during circulation of the Draft EIR and responses to comments.
+The Draft EIR was circulated for review by public agencies and interested members of the public from May 4 through June 19, 2020.
+The District has prepared responses to all comments received during the review period (see Section 9 of this Final EIR), including oral comments received at May 20, 2020 public hearing.
+This Final EIR is comprised of the Draft EIR (revised as needed to address comments) and responses to comments received during public circulation of the Draft EIR.
+Changes to the text of the Draft EIR are shown in underline (additions) and strike-out (deletions) mode.

+At the time the project is approved, mandated CEQA Findings will be adopted.
 The District is the lead agency and has the responsibility of determining the adequacy of this EIR pursuant to CEQA.